mgaf1/Active-Directory-Domain-Controller-Configuration-and-Management/README.md

 ## Objectives

-- **Install and run virtual machines** – Set up a virtualized environment for testing
+- **Install and run virtual machines** – Set up a virtualized environment
-- **Configure networking for the virtual environment** – Choose NAT, Bridged, or Host-Only networking
+- **Configure networking for the virtual environment** – In this lab I will be using Internal Network named **ADproject**
-- **Create a functional domain environment** – Establish a secure and manageable domain structure
+- **Create a functional domain environment** – Establish a secure and manageable Domain structure
-- **Set up a new Active Directory forest and add a root domain** – Create the foundational AD structure
+- **Set up a new Active Directory forest and add a root domain** – The new forest is the top level and serves as the main structure for the virtual environment.
 - **Create an Administrator account** – Manage domain users and permissions
 - **Link a virtual Windows client machine to the Active Directory domain** – Enable centralized authentication and resource access